Shinigami2033/Slime_shop/replit.md

 - ✓ Added database initialization with default admin user (Admin2033/1234)
 - ✓ Updated all CRUD operations to work with PostgreSQL
 - ✓ Migration from Replit Agent to Replit environment completed successfully
+- ✓ Implemented express-session for persistent login sessions
+- ✓ Added session-based authentication to prevent re-login on page navigation
+- ✓ Protected all admin routes with authentication middleware
+- ✓ Added automatic session checking on admin pages

 **July 15, 2025**
 - ✓ Removed SQL/PostgreSQL integration and Drizzle ORM